Electronic invoicing for taxpayers is becoming a mandatory issue for companies throughout the world. The latest study on...

 e-Invoicing in Italy

-In April 2018, Italy received European Union approval to launch a B2B e-invoicing project with global outreach to all companies in the country.
+In April of 2018, Italy received approval from the European Union to launch an electronic B2B invoicing project starting on January 1, 2019, which will reach globally to all businesses in the country.

 This e-invoicing model is greatly influenced by the "Conservazione Elettronica" (e-Archiving) process, which calls for the application of additional processes, e-signatures and time stamping in everything related with preservation of the original electronic document.